eamigo86/graphene-django-extras/README.md

 }
 ```

-**NOTE:** Each time than the Graphql server restart, you must to reestablish the websocket's connection and resend the subscription graphql request with a new websocket connection id.
+**NOTE:** Each time than the graphql's server restart, you must to reestablish the websocket connection and resend the graphql's subscription request with the new websocket connection id.

 ## Change Log:

 #### v0.1.0-alpha12:
-    1. Added MAX_PAGE_SIZE configuration field to global dict GRAPHENE_DJANGO_EXTRAS
+    1. Added new settings param: MAX_PAGE_SIZE, to use on GRAPHENE_DJANGO_EXTRAS
-    configuration for better customize paginations.
+    configuration dict for better customize DjangoListObjectType's pagination.
+    2. Added support to Django's field: GenericRel.
+    3. Improve model's fields calculation for to add all possible related and reverse fields.
+    4. Improved documentation translation.

 #### v0.1.0-alpha11:
     1. Improved ordering for showed fields on graphqli's IDE.